lil-lab/blocks/README.md

 3) Now run the file ``linux_build.x86_64`` by double clicking.

    Choose the Fastest mode setting and any resolution (does not matter which resolution).

+   **Note**: The screen will remain black and the window will be frozen until you run the python agent.

 3) Finally run the oracle baseline by running the following command in the home directory.
    May take 5-10 seconds for the simulator to be ready and before following command works.